ALASH FEST 2026

 What to Expect in 2026

-In 2026, AlashFest will continue to push musical and geographical boundaries, hosting an even more extensive lineup of participants:
+In 2026, AlashFest will continue to push musical and geographical boundaries with an even more extensive lineup:

 A Powerful Tuvan Contingent